mrmachine/plex-cloud-suite/README.md

     After `acd-cli` and `encfs` are configured, the `plex-cloud-encfs` container's entrypoint script will continue automatically, and you can close your interactive terminal.

  5. Navigate to the `Endpoints` section of the stack and take note of the address for the service endpoint.
-Something like: `http://letsencrypt.{stack-name}.{sha}.svc.dockerapp.io:80/`
+Something like: `plex-cloud-encfs.{stack-name}.{sha}.svc.dockerapp.io`

- 6. Configure wildcard or individual subdomain CNAME records on your domain that point to the service endpoint noted above.
-Something like: `letsencrypt.{stack-name}.{sha}.svc.dockerapp.io`
+ 6. Configure wildcard or individual subdomain CNAME records that point to the service endpoint noted above, for `couchpotato`, `nzbget`, `plex`, `sickrage`, and `transmission` on your domain.

 Note that on Docker Cloud, persistent data (personal configuration, library data) is stored on the node.
 If services are redeployed to a different node, this data will be lost.